siberoloji/siberoloji.github.io/content/en/blog/engineering/computerarchitecture/Digital Logic/2024-10-07-boolean-algebra-and-logic-gates-the-foundation-of-digital-systems.md

     - digital logic design
 translationKey: boolean-algebra-and-logic-gates-the-foundation-of-digital-systems
 ---
 Boolean algebra and logic gates form the bedrock of digital electronics and computer systems.
 From simple calculators to complex microprocessors, every digital device relies on the manipulation of binary values, driven by logic gates and Boolean operations.
 Understanding these concepts is essential for anyone diving into fields such as computer science, electrical engineering, and digital system design.
-In this blog post, we will explore the core principles of Boolean algebra and logic gates, how they work, and their importance in digital systems.
+In this article, we will explore the core principles of Boolean algebra and logic gates, how they work, and their importance in digital systems.

 #### What is Boolean Algebra?